adam-jb/gpt-neox/README.md

-# needed for the merge and not in requirements.txt
+# at one point was needed for the merge and not in requirements.txt. commented out as seems fine without it, but keeping just in case
 # pip install PyYaml tqdm

 # need to run the model and some are not in requirements.txt (some are, but werent installed in the above)
+# commented out as seems fine without it, but keeping just in case
 # pip install shortuuid sentencepiece best-download

 ## Some here are included in requirements.txt, so ignore
+# commented out as seems fine without it, but keeping just in case
 #pip install wandb==0.10.28
 #pip install transformers~=4.16.0
 #pip install lm_eval==0.2.0

 # install EleutherAI's version of deepspeed.
 Needs to be this specific version for it to run
+# commented out as seems fine without it, but keeping just in case
 #pip install git+https://github.com/EleutherAI/DeeperSpeed.git@eb7f5cff36678625d23db8a8fe78b4a93e5d2c75#egg=deepspeed
 #pip install mpi4py